Trust Creation & Administration

-There are various types of trust and Austins will guide you as to which one is most appropriate for your circumstances.
+There are various types of trusts and Austins will guide you as to which one is most appropriate for your circumstances.

-We offer a trusts’ administration service, which includes compiling tax returns, arranging distributions and applying and calculating tax refunds along with the day to day administration.
+We offer a trusts’ administration service, which includes compiling tax returns, arranging distributions and applying and calculating tax refund, along with the day to day administration.

 What is a Trust?

 A trust is simply a way of ring fencing and protecting an asset by separating the legal owner from the beneficiaries.

 A trust can be created with anything of value from a savings account, life policy, pension lump sum, loan, debt, cash, property, investments or specific belongings like jewellery or premium bonds.